apache/incubator-kie-kogito-examples/process-postgresql-persistence-quarkus/README.md

 * submitting a deal
 * reviewing a deal

-At the same time shows simplified version of a approval process that waits for human actor to provide review.
+At the same time shows a simplified version of an approval process that waits for a human actor to provide a review.

 This example shows